 So you want to become wealthy?
-Have you ever wondered how others who have started with nothing, retire with a high net worth (over $1 million in assets).
+Have you ever wondered how others who have started with nothing retire with over $1 million in assets?

-In this book Thomas breaks down people into three classifications:
+In this book, Stanley breaks down wealthy people into three types:

-- Glittering Rich – The ones you see and hear about in the press.
-It is what most think is wealthy.
-They are hyper-consumers, but no matter how much they spend it’s not going to affect overall net worth.
+- Glittering Rich (GR) – The ones you see and hear about in the press.
+This is what most people think of when they think “wealthy.”
+The Glittering Rich are hyper-consumers, but no matter how much they spend, it’s not going to affect their overall net worth.

-- Income Affluent (IA) – Typically high income, but low net worth.
-They try to keep up with the Jones (glittering rich) and fail miserably.
-They aren’t wealthy as they have very little saved.
+- Income Affluent (IA) – Typically, high income, but low net worth.
+They try to keep up with the Joneses (Glittering Rich) but fail miserably.
+They have very little money saved.

-- Balance Sheet Affluent (BA) – The more common wealthy that plan to be wealthy by savings and investing.
-This type of person has been the focus of most of his work.
+- Balance Sheet Affluent (BA) – The most common type; these people plan to be wealthy by saving and investing.
+The Balance Sheet Affluent is the focus of most of Stanley’s work.

-From reading his previous work, I just know one of our neighbors fits perfectly into the Income Affluent (IA) category — they lease their BMW, are constantly doing construction on their house, and dress in the best clothes.
-I’m not mocking them, but I know that’s not how my wife and I want to live.
-After reading his books, it becomes an eye opener of not only what to do with your personal finances, but what NOT to do.
+From reading Stanley’s previous work, I just know that one of our neighbors fits perfectly into the Income Affluent (IA) category — they lease their BMW, are constantly doing construction on their house and dress in the best clothes.
+Although I’m not mocking them, I know that’s not how my wife and I want to live.
+They’re a sterling example of what NOT to do with your personal finances.

-Thomas frames perfectly how to become wealthy either by a great offense (high income), or defense (being frugal and saving a decent amount of income).
-Most have the chance of becoming wealthy by great defense, and not by a high income.
-He states:
+Stanley perfectly frames how to become wealthy: either by a great offense (high income) or by a great defense (being frugal and saving a decent amount of income).
+Most folks have the chance of becoming wealthy by great defense.

 The only way you will become rich is to play extraordinary defense like those millionaires at the other end of the continuum: by living well below your means, by planning, savings and investing.
 We need to stop acting rich, and you need to adopt the values and lifestyles of self-made millionaires.

-Comparative to your peers how do you stack up?
+Compared to your peers, how do you stack up?
 I’ve always been the type of person who beats his own drum and doesn’t follow the herd.
-After all, do what everyone does, and you get what everyone has.
-With that said, and my computer science background, I love stats.
-I always want to know how my current measurements stack up.
-Am I on track, or do I need to amp up our savings?
-Thomas has a great method to help measure becoming BA wealthy.
+After all, do what everyone does and you get what everyone has.

 Use the Wealth Equation to determine how you stack up.
 Simply stated, your net worth [augmented] should equal 10 percent of your age times your annual realized household income (0.10 x age x income = expected net worth).
 If your actual net worth is above this expected figure, I consider you’re affluent, given your age and income characteristics.

-This was originally in his first book “Marketing to the Affluent“.
-In his newest book, he adds the wealth index (WX) to differentiate the BA group from the IA group:
+This was originally in his first book [/amazonlink tag='0070610479']Marketing to the Affluent[/amazonlink].
+In Stop Acting Rich, he adds the wealth index (WX) to differentiate the BA group from the IA group:

 He then continues: